 The Clery act is named in memory of Jeanne Clery, a 19-year-old female freshman attending Lehigh University in Bethlahem, Pennsylvania who was assaulted and murdered in her residence hall room on April 5, 1986.

 Reporting a Crime

-The Clery Act requires institutions of higher education to collect, count, and classify reports of crimes from four general categories:
+The Clery Act requires institutions of higher education to keep a daily crime and fire log as well as collect, count, and classify reported crimes from four general categories:

 - Criminal Offenses

 - Murder & Non-negligent Manslaughter

 - Manslaughter by negligence

 - Motor Vehicle Theft